vocdoni/dvote-solidity/README.md

-    string censusMerkleRoot; // Hex string with the Merkle Root hash of the census string censusMerkleTree; // Content Hashed URI of the exported Merkle Tree (not including the public keys) Status status; // One of 0 [ready], 1 [ended], 2 [canceled], 3 [paused], 4 [results] uint8 questionIndex; // The index of the currently active question (only assembly processes)
+    string censusMerkleRoot; // Hex string with the Merkle Root hash of the census string censusMerkleTree; // Content Hashed URI of the exported Merkle Tree (not including the public keys) Status status; // One of 0 [ready], 1 [ended], 2 [canceled], 3 [paused], 4 [results]

+    uint8 questionIndex; // The index of the currently active question (only assembly processes)
-    // How many choices should be on every question.
+    // How many questions are available to vote
     // questionCount >= 1
     uint8 questionCount;

+    // How many choices can be made for each question.
+    // 1 <= maxCount <= 100
+    uint8 maxCount;

     // Determines the acceptable value range.
-    // N => valid votes will range from 1 to N (inclusive) uint8 maxVoteOverwrites; // How many times a vote can be replaced (only the last counts) uint8 maxValue;
+    // N => valid votes will range from 0 to N (inclusive) uint8 maxValue;

+    uint8 maxVoteOverwrites; // How many times a vote can be replaced (only the last one counts)
-    // Choices for a question cannot appear twice or more bool uniqueValues;
+    // Choices for a question cannot appear twice or more

+    bool uniqueValues;
     // Limits up to how much cost, the values of a vote can add up to (if applicable).
     // 0 => No limit / Not applicable

     uint16 maxTotalCost;
     // Defines the exponent that will be used to compute the "cost" of the options voted and compare it against `maxTotalCost`.
     // totalCost = Σ (value[i] ** costExponent) <= maxTotalCost